 Inspirato Announces First Quarter Financial and Operating Results

-/EIN News/ -- DENVER, May 08, 2023 (GLOBE NEWSWIRE) -- Inspirato Incorporated (“Inspirato” or the “Company”) (NASDAQ: ISPO), the innovative luxury travel subscription brand, today announced its 2023 first quarter financial and operating results.
+DENVER, May 08, 2023 (GLOBE NEWSWIRE) -- Inspirato Incorporated ("Inspirato" or the "Company") ISPO, the innovative luxury travel subscription brand, today announced its 2023 first quarter financial and operating results.

 Except as otherwise stated, all financial results discussed below are presented in accordance with generally accepted accounting principles in the United States of America, or GAAP.
 As supplemental information, we have provided certain additional non-GAAP financial measures in this press release's supplemental tables, and such supplemental tables include a reconciliation of these non-GAAP measures to our GAAP results.
 The sum of individual metrics may not always equal total amounts indicated due to rounding.